Music of Guatemala: Alternative music

-Underground Music in Guatemala
+Underground music

 During the year 2006, the last Rock station on FM disappeared from the airwaves and there was no longer support from the media.
 As a result, several hundreds of musicians started developing musical styles on underground movements and selfproducing, and also because of the lack of support from the media, the bands started promoting on the internet on sites such as Myspace.com and Rockrepublik.net and targeted on smaller audiences in more specific music genres, this also had as a consequence an overpopulation of musical projects which are still (nowadays) looking for a way to bring a new face to music in Guatemala.

 In 2010 there are several projects which have been transcending among the overpopulated underground movement: